italux/docs-1/aws-cloud-integrations.md

 * `spotLabelValue` optional Kubernetes node label value designating a spot node.
 Used to provide pricing estimates until exact spot data becomes available from the CUR.
 For example, if your spot nodes carry a label `lifecycle:spot`, then the spotLabel would be "lifecycle" and the spotLabelValue would be "spot"

+## Below are the troubleshooting steps ##

+- Check value of **kubecost_node_is_spot** , 1 - spot data instance configuration is correct,  0 - Not configured properly.
+- Make sure Project ID and athenaProjectID are configured correctly, You can cross verify the values under `helm values` in bug report
+- Make sure data  present in the spot data feed bucket.
+- Make sure the IAM permissions are align with https://github.com/kubecost/cloudformation/blob/7feace26637aa2ece1481fda394927ef8e1e3cad/kubecost-single-account-permissions.yaml#L36
+- Make sure Spot data feed bucket has all permissions to access by kubecost
+- The spot instance in the spot data feed bucket should match the instance in the cluster where spot data feed is configured awsSpotDataBucket present in the right cluster orelse spot data instnace wont work.
+- If you have Primary and secondary cluster , spot data feed should be configured in the primary and all secondary clusters aswell

 ## Summary and pricing

 AWS services used here are: